rhx/SwiftGdkPixbuf/README.md

 ## What is new?

-Version 12 of gir2swift pulls in [PR#10](https://github.com/rhx/gir2swift/pull/10), addressing several issues:

-- Improvements to the Build experience and LSP [rhx/SwiftGtk#34](https://github.com/rhx/SwiftGtk/issues/34)
-- Fix issues with LLDB [rhx/SwiftGtk#39](https://github.com/rhx/SwiftGtk/issues/39)
-- **Controversial:** Implicitly marks all declarations named "priv" as if they had attribute `private=1`
-- Prevents all "Private" records from generating unless generated in their instance record
-  - `-a` option generates all records
-- Introduces CI
-- For Class metadata types no longer generates class wrappers.
-Ref structs now contain static method which returnes the GType of the class and instance of the Class metatype wrapped in the Ref struct.
-- Adds final class GWeak<T> where T could be any Ref struct of a type which supports ARC.
-This class is a property wrapper which contains weak reference to any instance of T. This is especially beneficial for capture lists.
-- Adds support for weak observation.
-- Constructors and factories of GObjectInitiallyUnowned classes now consume floating reference upon initialisation as advised by [the GObject documentation](https://developer.gnome.org/gobject/stable/gobject-The-Base-Object-Type.html)

-Partially implemented:
-- Typed signal generation.
-Issues shown in [rhx/SwiftGtk#35](https://github.com/rhx/SwiftGtk/issues/35) hat remain to be addressed are listed here: [mikolasstuchlik/gir2swift#2](https://github.com/mikolasstuchlik/gir2swift/pull/2).

-### Other notable changes

-Version 11 introduces a new type system into `gir2swift`, to ensure it has a representation of the underlying types.
-This is necessary for Swift 5.3 onwards, which requires more stringent casts.
-As a consequence, accessors can accept and return idiomatic Swift rather than underlying types or pointers.
-This means that a lot of the changes will be source-breaking for code that was compiled against libraries built with earlier versions of `gir2swift`.

-### Notable changes

- * Requires Swift 5.2 or later
- * Wrapper code is now `@inlinable` to enable the compiler to optimise away most of the wrappers
- * Parameters and return types use more idiomatic Swift (e.g. `Ref` wrappers instead of pointers, `Int` instead of `gint`, etc.)
- * Functions that take or return records now are templated instead of using the type-erased Protocol
- * `ErrorType` has been renamed `GLibError` to ensure it neither clashes with `Swift.Error` nor the `GLib.ErrorType`  scanner enum
- * Parameters or return types for records/classes now use the corresponding, lightweight Swift `Ref` wrapper instead of the underlying pointer
+Version 15 of gir2swift provides a Package Manager Plugin.
+This requires Swift 5.6 or higher.

 ## Prerequisites

-### Swift
+### Swift 5.6 or higher

-To build, you need at least Swift 5.2 (Swift 5.3 is required for `gtk4`; also some Linux distributions have issues and seem to **require at least Swift 5.5**), download from https://swift.org/download/ -- if you are using macOS, make sure you have the command line tools installed as well).
+To build, download Swift from https://swift.org/download/ -- if you are using macOS, make sure you have the command line tools installed as well).
 Test that your compiler works using `swift --version`, which should give you something like

 	$ swift --version
-	Apple Swift version 5.4 (swiftlang-1205.0.26.9 clang-1205.0.19.55)
+	swift-driver version: 1.45.2 Apple Swift version 5.6 (swiftlang-5.6.0.323.62 clang-1316.0.20.8)
-    Target: x86_64-apple-darwin20.5.0
+    Target: x86_64-apple-darwin20.3.0

 on macOS, or on Linux you should get something like:

 	$ swift --version
-	Swift version 5.4 (swift-5.4-RELEASE)
+	Swift version 5.6.0 (swift-5.6.0-RELEASE)
 	Target: x86_64-unknown-linux-gnu

 ### Gdk-Pixbuf 2.36 and GLib 2.56 or higher